Interview with founder Robbin McKinney

 Sense of humour, a good book and our international staff phone directory.

 What special touches make travel more memorable and luxurious for you?
 Any favourite hotels?

-A warm welcome goes a long w ay to making places memorable for me.
-Favourite hotels? - Palazzo Squarcialupi in Castellina, Tuscany; Alp Passa in Antalya, Turkey; Villa Maroc in Essaouira, Morocco; Anantara Lodge in Thailand…; actually, every hotel we use is special or we wouldn’t be staying there (Editor’s note: Unlike many companies in the active travel industry, GE publishes all of the hotels they use on their web site).
+A warm welcome goes a long way to making places memorable for me.
+Favourite hotels? – Palazzo Squarcialupi in Castellina, Tuscany; Bastide de Voulonne, Provence, France; Hotel Metropole in Hanoi, Vietnam; Villa Maroc in Essaouira, Morocco…; actually, every hotel we use is special (Editor’s note: Unlike many companies in the active travel industry, GE publishes all of the hotels they use on their web site).

 How did you end up operating a guided adventure travel business?